CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

-1. Now let's create something to destroy the asteroids.
-In game programming and physics a **projectile** is an object that is cast (thrown, fired, moved) from one place to another and **gravity** affects it.
-So, when a football player kicks the ball, in physics, the ball would become a projectile once it starts moving.

-2. Create a new C# script called "Lasers" (make sure its in the "Scripts" folder) and attach it to the empty "Lasers" object you made earlier.
+1. Create a new folder called "Lasers" (make sure its in the "Scripts" folder).
+Now create three C# scripts:  "CreateLasers", "MoveLaser", and "DestoryLaser".

-3. Inside your "Lasers" script, replace the code inside your lasers class with this code.
+2. Start with creating a laser.
+Attach the "CreateLasers" script to the "Lasers" **GameObject**.
+Add this code:

     ```csharp
-    public float laserSpeed = 20f;
     public GameObject laser;

     void Update(){